 |M (metastasis) 0–1||Shows if pleural mesothelioma has spread to other parts of the body.
 M0 means no spread to distant organs; M1 means it has spread to the bones, liver or other distant organs.|

 If radical surgery is being considered as a suitable treatment option (part of trimodal therapy), you may have other scans and procedures to check whether mesothelioma has spread to other areas of the body.

 FDG–PET – A positron emission tomography (PET) scan detects radiation from a low-level radioactive drug that is injected into the body.
 In an FDG–PET, the drug used is called fluorodeoxyglucose (FDG).
 The FDG shows up areas of abnormal tissue.

-MRI scan – A magnetic resonance imaging (MRI) scan uses magnetic waves to create detailed cross-sectional pictures of the soft tissues in your body.
+MRI scan – A magnetic resonance imaging (MRI) scan uses a powerful magnet and radio waves to create detailed, cross-sectional pictures of the soft tissues in your body.
 The noisy, narrow machine makes some people feel anxious or claustrophobic.
 If you think you may become distressed, mention it beforehand to your medical team.
 You may be given a mild sedative to help you relax.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the illness.

 Mesothelioma behaves differently in different people, which will affect prognosis.
 The disease is often there for many months before being diagnosed at an advanced stage.
 After diagnosis, mesothelioma may progress quickly or more slowly.
-If it progresses slowly, some people may live for several years.
+If it progresses slowly, some people may live for several years or longer.